Considering a drink package for your cruise? These are the worst mistakes you can make.

 Another limit to know

 Speaking of limits, some cruise lines impose drink price limits on certain packages.
 Not understanding these limits is a huge mistake.
-Let’s consider Princess Cruises drink package for example.
-At the time of this recording if you purchase your drink package by way of upgrading your cruise to Princess Plus, that drink package covers drinks of up to $12 a pop.
+Let’s consider Princess Cruises’ drink package for example.
+At the time of publishing this article, if you purchase your drink package by way of upgrading your cruise to Princess Plus, that drink package covers drinks of up to $12 a pop.
 You can order whatever drink you want, BUT you’ll have to pay the difference for any drink over that $12 limit.
 Just be aware of those overages, or you could end up with a surprise bill at the end of your cruise.

 Here’s where it gets good